orfon/reinhardt/docs/tags.md

     {% include template_name %}

+The variable may also be an object with a `render()` method that accepts a context.
+This allows you to reference a compiled `Template` in your context.

 An included template is rendered with the context of the template that's including it.
 This example produces the output ``"Hello, John"``: